 I open my books typically twice a year.
 Sometimes I offer only flash, sometimes custom, sometimes a combination of both.
 Once my bookings are open, please follow the link in my bio (on instagram).
 This link will lead you to a page with detailed instructions.
 Please stay tuned via Instagram for updates <3

-At Seven Eight Tattoo, and commonly at other shops around the world, deposits are always nonrefundable.
+At my private studio, and commonly at other shops around the world, deposits are always nonrefundable.
 They are generally required to secure an appointment slot with your tattoo artist.
 This is standard and should not be negotiable.
 Deposits are in place to secure an appointment, provide compensation to the artist if their clients is a no show, and generally to give us peace of mind.
 After the tattoo is completed, my deposits are taken off the final price of the tattoo.
 Again, this is my process and does not necessarily apply to all artists.
 The deposit amount is generally dependent on the cost of the tattoo.

 Once your artist has confirmed the appointment date, they will likely ask you to send over a deposit (whether that is coming to the shop or sending money online).
 I would advise to do this as soon as possible.
 Sending your deposit immediately indicates that you are prepared and ready to get tattooed!